What We Offer

 We also offer several graduate-level courses in Philosophy, Religious Studies, and Logic plus a graduate minor in Cognitive Science.

-News More Stories
+News More stories

-Department Faculty Win Teaching Awards
+Two Faculty Win Teaching Awards

 In April 2016, John Carroll, Professor of Philosophy, was named as an Alumni Distinguished Undergraduate Professor and Anna Bigelow, Associate Professor of Religious Studies, received an Outstanding Teaching Award and became a member of the NC State Academy of Outstanding Teachers.
 Eight departmental faculty are now members of this Academy.